eddieantonio/blog/_posts/2023-10-25-python-is-a-compiled-language.md

 [x for x in y] = [1,2,3]
 ```

 But this code makes no sense!
-In fact, the "full" Python grammar
+In fact, the full Python grammar
 disallows this code.
 To fix this, a separate, hacky stage used to exist in
 Python that would check all the assignments and make sure that the
 left-side is actually something that can be assigned to.
 This occurred